 There’s a few different kinds, so let’s review.
 When I say “traditional” buttercream, I’m talking Italian, Swiss, or French.
 They all involve incorporating eggs and sugar and butter in different amounts and methods, yielding slightly different but all entirely amazing results.
-“American” buttercream, however, is really just creaming butter and powdered sugar (sometimes with a little milk or cream, or shortening instead of butter), and it’s often way too saccharine sweet and gritty.
+“American” buttercream, however, is really just creaming butter and powdered sugar (sometimes with a little milk or cream), and it’s often way too saccharine sweet and gritty.
 Yes, really deep down we all love it, but there’s a time and place for it - it’s infrequently, and when you just can’t resist that leftover big-box supermarket cake sitting in your workplace kitchen.

-So, when I say buttercream, I'm talking about these:
+So, when we say buttercream, we’re talking about these:

 Italian Meringue Buttercream (IMBC)

 This type involves cooking sugar & water into a syrup, whipping egg whites, and then very carefully and gradually pouring the hot sugar syrup into the whipping egg whites before adding butter.
 Swiss buttercream is similar (we’ll get to that below), and I really haven’t found much of a difference between them that would cause me to prefer to deal with streaming hot sugar syrup near my hands, so I don’t make this one too often.